MPEG-4 Part 2: Simple Profile (SP)

-Simple Profile is mostly aimed for use in situations where low bit rate and low resolution are mandated by other conditions of the applications, like network bandwidth, device size etc. Examples are mobile phones, some low end video conferencing systems, electronic surveillance systems etc.
+The Simple Profile is mostly aimed for use in situations where low bit rate and low resolution are mandated by other conditions of the applications, like network bandwidth, device size etc. Examples are mobile phones, some low end video conferencing systems, electronic surveillance systems etc.

+Levels

 Advanced Simple Profile (ASP)

 The Advanced Simple Profile was not included in the original standard.
 Its notable technical features relative to the Simple Profile, which is roughly similar to H.263, include: